Snigdha2121/100-Days-of-Code/README.md

 You can find my daily progress in the `days` folder.
 Each day will be documented in its own folder named `dayXX`, where `XX` is the day number.
 Inside each folder, you will find:

-- `dayXX_code.py`: Python script containing the day's coding exercises or projects.
+- `dayXX_code.ipynb`: Jupyter Notebook containing the day's coding exercises or projects.
 - `dayXX_notes.md`: Markdown file with notes and explanations about the day's work.